Ash-ketchem/Social-media/README.md

 ## Getting Started

-change the Database url to yout url in the .env file
+change the Database url to your db url in the .env file

+cd to the folder

 Then run the development server: